 - Arrival Time – Please arrive at the Project CatSnip mobile clinic promptly at 7:30 AM.
 Arriving after this time will invalidate your confirmation and your space will be given to the next person on the standby list.

-- Carriers – Multiple cats MUST arrive in separate cat-approved carriers.
-Upon discharge, your cat MUST be in its own carrier.
+- Carriers – Multiple cats MUST arrive in separate cat-approved carriers or in humane traps, such as a Havahart traps.
+Upon discharge, your cat MUST be in its own carrier or trap.
 If one is not provided, a cardboard carrier will be furnished for $7.00.
 Please ensure the security of your carrier(s) prior to transporting your cat(s).
 See What to Expect for additional information about appropriate carriers.

 - Pick-Up Time – Cats are discharged from the clinic the same day.
 Pick-up time will be announced the morning of your appointment.
 Times change daily based on the number of animals being seen.
 Post-Operative instructions will be provided at the time of pick-up.